 - Celebration assemblies provide an opportunity for children to perform a favourite song through music or dance and also play instruments

-- KS1 and KS2 song practices bring the children together to enjoy singing
+- KS1 and KS2 singing assemblies bring the children together to enjoy singing.

 - In EYFS, children sing through daily routines and music is a vital tool to aid learning and memory and begin to embed some key elements of music, most importantly a sense of pulse and rhythm.